Home > Life Cycle > B’nei Mitzvah

-We spread the B’nei Mitzvah fee over three years to reduce the financial burden on your family.
-The oneg and bimah flower fees are payable in the year of your child’s b’nei mitzvah.
+The oneg ($300) and bimah flower ($100) fees are billed separately and payable the year of your child’s b’nei mitzvah.

 As you embark on the b’nei mitzvah process with your family, you may find that you have a lot of questions.
 We’re here with answers to alleviate your concerns.

 Bar/Bat Mitzvah preparation commences approximately 24 weeks prior to the b’nei mitzvah.
 The Cantor’s Office will email your materials and connect you with your child’s tutor, who will then contact you to arrange the 12 weeks of individual appointments.
 A month later, 20 weeks before the b’nei mitzvah, your child will begin these weekly individual appointments.
 After 12 weeks, your child will be assigned to a rabbi or cantor with whom s/he will work for the remaining 8 weeks prior to the b’nei mitzvah.
 The 8 weeks consist of 4 weeks of 30- minute individual appointments and 4 weeks of hour-long sanctuary/chapel rehearsals with the same rabbi/cantor.
 If the student has a partner, the final 4 weeks of sanctuary/chapel rehearsals are with the partner.

 Please note: Adjustments are made to the schedule in the event that a student’s training is to span the summer, winter, or spring vacations.